 Middle School Liaison: Heidi Goodman

-Special Projects: Rebecca Ross, Cooper Hoffman, Jill Johnson, Elaine Antunes
+Special Projects: Rebecca Ross, Cooper Hoffman, Jill Johnson, Alice Moe

-PSTO holds meetings on the second Thursday of each month from 8:30 – 9:30am at a location posted at the school’s entrance.
+PSTO holds meetings on the second Wednesday of each month from 8:30 – 9:30am, which are repeated later that day from 2:00 – 3:00pm.
+All meetings take place in Room 113.
 All WSD parents are invited to attend.

 Please consider volunteering through the PSTO.
 It’s a great way to get to know the school and its programs, and to meet other parents in our WSD community.
 PSTO sponsors various events and fundraisers throughout the school year and coordinates all parent volunteer efforts.
 You can sign up to chair or support a committee, serve on the PSTO board, help out with a special event, or become a regular classroom or library volunteer.